-The project was led by CARB, a state agency tasked with protecting air quality in California, in partnership with SJVAPCD and participating school bus fleets: Mother Lode Union School District and Student Transportation of America.
-CARB received the DERA grant award through the WCC, distributed the grant funds to SJVAPCD, which then distribute funds to the participating school bus fleets.
-CARB was responsible for the data monitoring and reporting for this project.
+The project will be led by CARB, a state agency tasked with protecting air quality in the State of California, in partnership with the SJVAPCD and participating school bus fleets.
+CARB received the DERA grant award through the WCC, will distribute the grant funds to SJVAPCD, which will then distribute funds to participating eligible school bus owners.
+CARB will be responsible for data monitoring and reporting for the project.